nextauthjs/next-auth/www/docs/getting-started/upgrade-to-v4.md

 title: Upgrade Guide (v4)
 ---

 NextAuth.js version 4.0 included a few breaking changes from the last major version (3.0).
 So we're here to help you upgrade your applications as smoothly as possible.
+It should be possible to upgrade from any version of 3.x to the latest 4.0 release by following the next few migration steps.

-### Database Adapters
+### 1. Database Adapters

 If you are using the built-in TypeORM or Prisma adapters, these have been removed from the core `next-auth` package so as to not balloon the package size for users who do not need a database.
 Thankfully the migration is super easy, you just need to install the external packages for your database now and adapt your `[...nextauth].js` config file a bit.